Alexandre-io/multer-imager/README.md

     accessKeyId: 'aws-key-id',
     secretAccessKey: 'aws-key',
     region: 'us-east-1',
-    reqfilename: '',           // [Optional]: get filename from req object (ie: user._id => req.user._id)
+    filename: function (req, file, cb) { // [Optional]: define filename (default: random) cb(null, Date.now())               // i.e. with a timestamp
+    },                                   //
     gm: {
           pool: 5,             // how many graphicsmagick processes to use
           format: 'png',       // format to convert to
           scale: {
             width: 200,        // scale input to this width
             height: 200,       // scale input this height
             type: 'contain'    // scale type (either contain/cover/fixed) },
           crop: {
             width: 200,        // crop input to this width
             height: 200,       // crop input this height
             x: 0,              // crop using this x offset
             y: 0               // crop using this y offset },
-          page: [1,5],         // only render page 1 to 5 (for pdfs)
-                               // set to a single number if you only want to render one page
-                               // or omit if you want all pages
           rotate: 'auto',      // auto rotate image based on exif data
                                // or use rotate:degrees
-          density: 300,        // set the image density. useful when converting pdf to images
+          density: 300,        // set the image density. useful when converting pdf to images }
-          split: false,        // when converting pdfs into images it is possible to split
-                               // into multiple pages.
-If set to true the resulting file will
-                               // be a tar containing all the images.
-          tar: false           // stream a tar containing the image.
-This is forced to `true`
-                               // if split is set to `true` }
   })
 });